joelguittet/mender-mcu-client/README.md

     * `mender-artifact`: parser to read [mender artifact](https://github.com/mendersoftware/mender-artifact/blob/master/Documentation/artifact-format-v3.md).
     * `mender-utils`: utilities.
 * `platform` contains source files specific to the platform or project, it is separated in several sub-directories for each feature of the client that rely on external dependency specific to the platforms:
-    * `mender-ota`: implementation of functions used to write artifact in the memory.
+    * `mender-flash`: implementation of functions used to write artifact in the memory.
     * `mender-storage`: provide storage area for the mender-client.
     * `mender-shell`: provide shell interface to the Device Troubleshoot add-on.
     * `mender-log`: logging API.